-Would you get more comprehensive information using this source in a paper or consulting the research studies referenced in this science brief?
+Would you find a more in-depth examination of the topic on this page or consulting the research studies referenced in this science brief?

 The document's purpose is clearly stated.
 Arguments and assumptions are logical and well-supported.
 The presentation of the material is objective and any bias plainly stated.
 Other viewpoints are acknowledged.
 The language is not emotionally charged.